Bombay High Court: Second Relocation

 Due to the space crunch in the lyseum complex, a new building complex is being built in alto – betim porvorim region in Porvorim.
 The new building was inaugurated on 27 March 2021.
 The first court hearing in the new building was presided on by the divisional bench composed of Chief Justice of the Bombay high court Dipankar Datta and Justice Mahesh Sonak on 17 August 2021.

 Kolhapur Bench

-The Bombay High Court got a new circuit bench in Kolhapur district in western Maharashtra, with its sittings commencing on August 18.
+The Bombay High Court got a new circuit bench in Kolhapur district in western Maharashtra, with its sittings commencing on 18 August.
 The establishment of this bench made it the fourth such bench for the High Court in the state.

-A notification in this regard was issued on Friday, August 01, 2025 by High Court Chief Justice Alok Aradhe.
+A notification in this regard was issued on Friday, 1 August 2025 by High Court Chief Justice Alok Aradhe.

 "I, Alok Aradhe, Chief Justice of the High Court at Bombay, with the approval of the Governor of Maharashtra, appoint Kolhapur as a place at which Judges and Division Courts of the High Court may also sit, with effect from August 18, 2025," the notification said.

 The new Bench is likely to have jurisdiction over six districts — Satara, Sangli, Solapur, Kolhapur, Ratnagiri and Sindhudurg (last two located in coastal Konkan region).

+Sesquicentennial celebrations

+In 2010, the High Court organized several functions to mark the completion of 150 years of the establishment of the High Court.
+A special postal cover was released by Milind Deora, the then Minister of State for Communications and Information Technology at the historical Central Court Hall of the High Court on 14 August 2012.

+An exhibition displaying important artifacts, royal charters, stamps, old maps and other documents of historical importance was inaugurated by the then Chief Minister of Maharashtra, Prithviraj Chavan, in the Central Court Hall on 15 August 2012.
+The then Prime Minister of India, Dr. Manmohan Singh was the Chief Guest at the concluding ceremony of the year-long Sesquicentennial celebrations on 18 August 2012.

+A book titled A Heritage of Judging: The Bombay High Court through one hundred and fifty years, edited by Dhananjaya Y. Chandrachud, Anoop V. Mohta and Roshan S. Dalvi was published by the Maharashtra Judicial Academy.

+Famous cases

+The Bombay High Court has been the site for numerous trials and court cases.
+Bal Gangadhar Tilak was tried a number of times in the Bombay High Court, but the most famous was his trial for sedition in the 1916 case Emperor v.
+Bal Gangadhar Tilak.